 Why it matters

-By leveraging our global scale, distribution networks, agronomic expertise, innovative offerings and direct grower relationships, we are positioned to lead and transform the agriculture industry.
+Feeding a growing population requires the agriculture sector to produce food, fiber and fuel while balancing trade-offs between economic, environmental and social dimensions.
+By leveraging our global scale, distribution networks, agronomic expertise, innovative offerings and direct grower relationships, we believe that we are positioned to lead and transform the agriculture industry.

 Our work with growers supports the following United Nations Sustainable Development Goals

 We measured and documented approximately 1 million acres in North America and Australia on crops harvested in 2022.
 We continue to provide growers with whole-acre solutions that support sustainable and productive agriculture and aim to deliver improved environmental outcomes.
 Our extensive grower and partner networks will enable us to continue piloting and scaling.

 We are committed to transforming agriculture and doing what is right for our stakeholders and our planet.
 Nutrien’s vision is to be the leading global integrated agriculture solutions provider, and our Feeding the Future Plan strives to create lasting change and sustainably feed a growing population by leveraging innovation and collaboration.
 We believe Nutrien is uniquely positioned to drive sustainability across the agricultural value chain for improved economic, social and environmental outcomes.

 Nutrien’s sustainable and productive agriculture approach aligns with the United Nations Food and Agriculture Organization ("FAO") principles to increase productivity while protecting natural resources and enhancing grower resilience.
 Each aspect of sustainable and productive agriculture is interconnected and therefore requires an integrated systems approach.
 Productive and sustainable agriculture is enabled by data driven agronomics and precision agriculture, and has the following dimensions: